ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
+Why you should use Xcode 16 buildable folders instead of groups - <a href="https://medium.com/@dimillian/why-you-should-use-xcode-16-buildable-folders-instead-of-groups-6f438611914d" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Thomas Ricouard`**

+<blockquote>I’ve recently migrated Ice Cubes, my open-source SwiftUI Mastodon client to use file system folders instead of Xcode groups.</blockquote>

+<h3>2.
 How to use Cursor for iOS development - <a href="https://medium.com/@dimillian/how-to-use-cursor-for-ios-development-54b912c23941" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Thomas Ricouard`**

 <blockquote>Recently, there’s been much talk and fuss about AI, and whether or not it can improve your development workflow.
 I wanted to touch base…</blockquote>

-<h3>2.
-Owners of the Obsolete: Why My iPhone 6S Still Surprises Me in 2024 😲 - <a href="https://medium.com/macoclock/owners-of-the-obsolete-why-my-iphone-6s-still-surprises-me-in-2024-5cbcadea900a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aditya Darekar`**

-<blockquote>While technology has leaped forward since 2015, Apple’s iPhone 6S remains surprisingly competent.
-I’ll walk through the features that still…</blockquote>

 <h3>3.
 5 Massive New Photos App Features in iOS 18 - <a href="https://medium.com/macoclock/5-massive-new-photos-app-features-in-ios-18-b4c1ba1ea1ed" target="_blank" rel="noopener noreferrer">link</a></h3>